Freediving blackout: Avoidance and prevention

 A high level of hypocapnia is readily recognized as it causes dizziness and tingling of the fingers.
 These extreme symptoms are caused by the increase of blood pH (alkalosis) following the reduction of CO_{2}, which is required to maintain the acidity of the blood.
 The absence of any symptoms of hypocapnia is not an indication that the diver's carbon dioxide level is within safe limits and cannot be taken as an indication that it is therefore safe to dive.
 Conservative breath-hold divers who hyperventilate but stop doing so before the onset of these symptoms are likely to be hypocapnic already without knowing it.

 Outright banning of hyperventilation and breath-hold training at swimming pools may reduce or prevent instances of blackout at those pools, but may result in the activity being done at other places where there may be less supervision and a higher risk of fatality.
-Supervision by a person not involved in the activity and familiar with the risks and management of blackouts is a preferred option.
+Supervision by a person not involved in the activity but still familiar with the risks and management of blackouts is a preferred option.

 An analysis of incidents suggests that lifeguards at swimming pools could prevent most accidents by watching out for young male swimmers who are practicing hyperventilation and underwater swimming.